Legislature(2025 - 2026)GRUENBERG 120

 of Alaska bycatch policies, she asked whether other states had

-similar policies and how would one policy be developed to
+similar policies and how one policy would be developed to

 consider the various industry nuances.

-COMMISSIONER VINCENT-LANG responded that Federal fisheries
+COMMISSIONER VINCENT-LANG responded that federal fisheries

 operate under national standards and guidelines, which mandate